High blood pressure puts individuals at a higher risk of stroke, heart attack, chronic kidney disease, heart failure, and even death.

 High blood pressure affects around a third of American adults.
 Patients of high blood pressure are at a high risk of stroke, heart attack, chronic kidney disease, heart failure, and even death.

 Hypertension can be a result of a number of factors including lack of physical activity, obesity, and stress.
-According to American Psychological Association, a large percentage of Americans admit that their jobs are a significant source of stress.
-Work related stress can lead to obesity, sedentary lifestyle, and poor diet.
+According to the American Psychological Association, a large percentage of Americans admit that their jobs are a significant source of stress.
+Work-related stress can lead to obesity, sedentary lifestyle, and poor diet.
 All these are risk factors for heart diseases, diabetes, hypertension and a variety of other illnesses.

 What Is Hypertension (High Blood Pressure)?